furstyferret-dev/bindicator/README.md

 # bindicator
 ## Overview
 A bin collection notifier partly inspired by [this Twitter post](https://twitter.com/tarbard/status/1002464120447397888?lang=en) by Darren Tabard.
-Significant changes include collection schedule download from a Google Calendar, an OLED display, use of a NeoPixel Ring for greater brightness, and a capacitive touch sensor to cancel the reminder.
+Significant changes include collection schedule download from a Google Calendar, OLED display support, use of two NeoPixel Rings for greater brightness, and a capacitive touch sensor to cancel the reminder.

 [![Watch the video](https://img.youtube.com/vi/ZPVAoEwXMvM/maxresdefault.jpg)](https://youtu.be/ZPVAoEwXMvM)